 Restaurant Managers are responsible for recruiting, hiring, training, and dismissing (unfortunately) staff.
 Scheduling work rosters, approving leave, managing the payroll, and defusing employee conflict is part of the manager realm too.
 In this section, you need to highlight your leadership skills and provide examples of how you would motivate and inspire staff members.

 These are the tangible brand of your restaurant, which establishes the corporate identity of the restaurant.
 The two key areas of menu planning include pricing and content.
-A decadent menu is only an advantage when the items are priced competitively to provide value for money to the patrons, but simultaneously secures a profit for the business.
+A decadent menu is only an advantage when the items are priced competitively to provide value for money to the patrons, but simultaneously secure a profit for the business.
 The menu content and visual appeal of a fine dining restaurant differ greatly from one at a casual burger joint.
-Showcase your menu design skills by creating a portfolio on DropBox or Google Drive and including the link in your resume.
+Showcase your menu design skills by creating a portfolio on Dropbox or Google Drive and including the link in your resume.

 - Marketing & Promotions:

 An enjoyable ambiance and great food is a good place to start, but this will mean nothing if no one is aware of your restaurant.
 Targeted marketing and promotional efforts are paramount to increase awareness about the establishment.
 If you have experience in creating loyalty programs or reward incentives, feel free to give more detail.
 Hiring managers will also want to know if you are comfortable with social media platforms to promote the business and notify customers of upcoming specials and discounts.